Medical Laboratory Technician

 - Franklin University offers a BS in Healthcare Management.

 - Shippensburg University offers a BS in Healthcare Administration.

-- Immaculata University offers an accelerated BA in Health Care Management (classes are available in accelerated format at HACC's Lancaster Campus).
+- Immaculata University offers an accelerated BS in Health Care Management (classes are available in accelerated format at HACC's Lancaster Campus).

 - Widener University (transfer sheet) offers a BS in Allied Health.